quicksilver/GoogleChrome-qsplugin/Documentation.markdown

 * **Open web pages** - A container for the current open web pages in Chrome, access the actual web pages by right arrowing into the container.
 Also available when right arrowing into the Chrome application.
 * **Bookmarks** - The top level bookmarks and bookmark folders from Chrome.
 Also available when right arrowing into the Chrome application
+* **History** - The 300 latest history entries in Chrome.
+The number in the catalog is limited to 300 for performance reasons.
+The history entries are also available when right arrowing into the Chrome application, and it includes all of the history, no limits.

 ### Proxies ###